About therapies and supports for autistic children

 Family-based therapies and supports

 Family-based therapies and supports for autistic children emphasise the idea that family involvement in therapy is central to meeting children’s developmental needs.
-In particular, they’re based on the idea that parents should not only drive decision-making about therapies and supports, but they also have a key role in delivering them.
+In particular, they’re based on the idea that parents should be involved in deciding on and using therapies and supports for their children.

 Medical therapies and supports